JaredTweed/AngularWebsite/README.md

-# NCT Project
+# Project Description

-This project is a web application that uses Angular for the frontend and Leaflet for map visualization.
+This project is a web application that uses [Angular](https://github.com/angular/angular-cli) version 17.0.5 for the frontend and [Leaflet](https://leafletjs.com/) for map visualization.

+## Project Setup

+To see the app, go to https://jaredtweed.github.io/AngularProject-webpage/.

 ## Skills Highlighted

 1. **Angular**: This project uses Angular for building the frontend.
 Components were created for different parts of the application, such as the report form and the map view.
 Services were used to share data between these components.

 2. **Angular Routing**: The application uses Angular's routing module to navigate between different components.
-This was used to create a single-page application experience, with seamless navigation between the report form and the map view.
+This was used to create a single-page application experience, with seamless navigation to the data details.

 3. **HttpClient**: Angular's HttpClient is used for making HTTP requests to a backend service.
-This was used to store reports submitted through the report form, and to access the Hashify API for shortening URLs.
+This was used to store reports submitted through the report form, and to access the Hashify API which maintains a secure password.

 4. **Event Emitters**: Angular's EventEmitter class is used for emitting custom events in components.
 This was used to signal the map view to update its markers whenever a new report was submitted.